Skip to main content

 Paycrest uses a hybrid approach for institution codes to accommodate both international banks and local financial institutions.

-SWIFT Codes (International Banks)
+SWIFT Codes (Banks)

 Examples: